darthwalsh/bin/apps/python.RelativePathShebang.md

 #>
 . '~/pye_nv/bin/python' (Join-Path $PSScriptRoot strava_cook.py)
 ```
+Solves:
+- One PY file and PS1 script in git can work on both Windows and macOS
+- Doesn't reinstall dependencies each execution
+- Doesn't install dependencies globally
 Problems:
 - Each python script needs a wrapping script file that just invokes python
 - No automation installs or upgrades packages using these version strings